FlaskAio/navycut/README.md

 Navycut is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.

-It's actually a Fullstack web framework using flask as backend wsgi server and trying to deliver the service like Django does.
+It's actually a Fullstack web framework using <a href="https://flask.palletsprojects.com">Flask(werkzeug)</a> as backend wsgi server and trying to deliver the service like Django does.

-The official documentation is hosted on <a href="navycut.github.io">navycut.github.io</a>.
+The official documentation is online at <a href="navycut.github.io">navycut.github.io</a>.

 ### Basic installation
     Use the package manager [pip](https://pypi.org/project/navycut/) to install navycut.